LiSHT: Non-Parametric Linearly Scaled Hyperbolic Tangent Activation Function for Neural Networks: Conclusion

 \section{Conclusion}

-In this paper, a novel non-parametric linearly scaled hyper tangent activation function ($LiSHT$) is proposed for training the neural networks.
+A novel non-parametric linearly scaled hyper tangent activation function ($LiSHT$) is proposed in this paper for training the neural networks.
 The proposed $LiSHT$ activation function introduces more non-linearity in the network.
 It is completely unbounded and solves the problems of diminishing gradient problems.
 Other properties of $LiSHT$ are symmetry, smoothness and non-monotonicity, which play an important roles in training.
-The classification results are compared with the state-of-the-art activation functions using MLP, ResNet and LSTM models over benchmark datasets.
-The performance is tested for the data classification, image classification and sentiment classification problems.
+The classification results are compared with the state-of-the-art activation functions.
+The efficacy of LiSHT is tested on benchmark datasets using MLP, ResNet and LSTM models.
 The experimental results confirm the effectiveness of the unbounded, symmetric and highly non-linear nature of the proposed $LiSHT$ activation function.
 The importance of unbounded and symmetric non-linearity in both positive and negative regions are analyzed in terms of the activation maps and weight distribution of the learned network.
-A positive correlation is observed between the network learning and proposed unbounded and symmetric activation function.
 The visualization of loss landscape confirms the effectiveness of the proposed activations to make the training more smoother with faster convergence.